actions/actions-runner-controller/README.md

       # - https://cloud.google.com/container-registry/docs/pulling-cached-images
       dockerRegistryMirror: https://mirror.gcr.io/
       # false (default) = Docker support is provided by a sidecar container deployed in the runner pod.
-      # true = No docker sidecar container is deployed in the runner pod but docker can be used within teh runner container instead.
+      # true = No docker sidecar container is deployed in the runner pod but docker can be used within the runner container instead.
 The image summerwind/actions-runner-dind is used by default.
       dockerdWithinRunnerContainer: true
       # Docker sidecar container image tweaks examples below, only applicable if dockerdWithinRunnerContainer = false
       dockerdContainerResources: